bkiefer/scenemaker2vonda/README.md

 `scenemaker_projects` contains a sample SceneMaker project that can be used to test the compiler.

-### testbed
+### vonda_example_project

-`testbed` is a VOnDA sample project to easily test the integration of the generated VOnDA code into an actual VOnDA project.
+`vonda_example_project` is a VOnDA sample project to easily test the integration of the generated VOnDA code into an actual VOnDA project.

 ## Building SceneMaker2VOnDA